 After a long day in beautiful Galle Fort, it was nice with a real Sri Lankan dinner – rice and curry!
 We had chicken in curry, rice, papadums, beetroot with cinnamon, sweet potatoes, green beans, dhal, and sambals.
 It was really good!
-We ate at Mama`s, where they have a rooftop restaurant with spectacular view over the city!
-Will really recommend this restaurant, delicious food!
+We ate at Mama`s, where they have a rooftop restaurant with a spectacular view of the city!
+I can really recommend this restaurant, delicious food!

 We really enjoyed our two day-trips to Galle Fort!
 Such a beautiful and peaceful city with a great vibe!
-Lots of cosy cafes, small shops and restaurants.
+Lots of cozy cafes, small shops, and restaurants.
 A day trip to Galle Fort should be on every visitor to Sri Lanka’s list.
 Hope to come back one day…..

 Where to Stay in Galle

 We stayed here in February 2017, and it is one of the most unique hotel stays we have ever had.
 From the moment we entered the hotel lobby we felt very welcomed!
 The manager showed us around the hotel and told us the amazing history of what the building used to be during the Dutch period and how they turned it into this beautiful boutique hotel that it is today.

 The hotel perfectly blends modern luxury and traditional Sri Lankan ambiance.
 Originally a part of the old Fort itself, this beautifully restored colonial-style mansion's architecture adds much character to this high-end boutique hotel.

 The rooms are large and kept in the classic style, while still providing all modern comforts.
 We got the Admiral Cheng Ho Suite, and it was so beautiful!
 There is also a lovely pool.
 Located centrally in Galle Fort, it's an ideal base from which to explore the area.
 You will not regret booking a room here!